Skip to main content

 The Spaces Host View component dynamically disables the smartphone display when the application is run on MR/VR devices which don't support Dual Render Fusion.

 It additionally provides callbacks the developer can use to enable/disable additional functionality as needed, such as enabling an alternative UI for MR/VR devices.
-These callbacks are exposed to developers through the Fusion Lifecycle Events component.
+These callbacks are exposed to developers through the Spaces Lifecycle Events component.

 This component includes the camera which will render to the smartphone display.